 Admission is $8 Monday through Friday, $10 on Saturdays, and free on Sundays.
 Kids ages 5 and under are free every day, while ages 6 to 12 are half-price.

-Universally ranked among the best hiking trails in North Georgia, the Yonah Mountain trail is epic in every possible sense of the word.
+Universally ranked among the best hiking trails in North Georgia, the Yonah Mountain trail is epic in every sense.

 Located between Helen and Cleveland and named after the Cherokee word for bear, Yonah rises some 3,166 feet above the rolling hills of White County.

-Today, the 2.3-mile trek to the top is one of the most popular hiking trails in Georgia, with steep drop-offs and a moderately challenging climb to the summit rewarded with exceptional panoramic views.
+Today, the 2.3-mile trek to the top is one of North Georgia’s most popular hiking trails, with steep drop-offs and a moderately challenging climb to the summit rewarded with exceptional panoramic views.